Psychosocial aspects of infertility and infertility treatment

 Parenting of children with disabilities.

-Karin is a postdoctoral research fellow in the Jean Hailes Research Unit, School of Public Health and Preventive Medicine.
-She's a registered nurse with 20 years' experience as clinical coordinator of IVF programs.
+Karin is a Registered Nurse with 20 years of experience as clinical co-ordinator of IVF programs.
 Her PhD research examined the experience of birth and mothering after assisted conception.
-Karin's main research interests are the psychosocial aspects of infertility and infertility treatment; health and development of children born as a result of assisted conception; infertility care in resource-constrained settings; the transition to parenthood; and parenting of children with disabilities.
+Karin's main research interests are fertility and preconception health promotion; the psychosocial aspects of infertility and infertility treatment; health and development of children born as a result of assisted conception; infertility care in resource-constrained settings, and women's health in midlife.Read more about Karin Hammarberg's research

 Karin Hammarberg's Articles